Melling Station Closure

 - Enhanced connectivity: The bridge will offer a direct link between the relocated Melling train Station and Lower Hutt's central city, facilitating easier movement for pedestrians and cyclists across Te Awa Kairangi/ Hutt River.

-- Improved Accessibility: By connecting the city centre with public transport hubs, the bridge will make commuting more convenient, encouraging the use of sustainable transport options.
+- Improved accessibility: By connecting the city centre with public transport hubs, the bridge will make commuting more convenient, encouraging the use of sustainable transport options.

-- Urban Revitalisation: The bridge is part of broader infrastructure upgrades designed to stimulate redevelopment along the river corridor, promoting residential and leisure activities that enhance the vibrancy of the area.
+- Urban revitalisation: The bridge is part of broader infrastructure upgrades designed to stimulate redevelopment along the river corridor, promoting residential and leisure activities that enhance the vibrancy of the area.

 - Integration with active transport networks: The bridge will connect with planned cycling and walking paths, improving safety and accessibility.